 - Noble Gasses

-Here’s how The Frayer Model helps to fully explain a concept to students – and helps me, as the teacher, better understand a concept!
+Here’s how The Frayer Model helps students to fully understand a concept.

 There are four pieces to the Frayer Model.
 When we introduce a concept to students, we will include:

-- Essential Characteristics – What are some specific π» Details that will refine the possibly vague definition?
+- Essential Characteristics – What specific 🌻 Details will refine the abstract definition?

 - Non-Examples are things that this term or concept do not apply to.
-I love non-examples and they’re such an underutilized way to clear up a definition!
-You could use the βοΈ Paradox content imperative for this section.
+I love non-examples and they’re such an underutilized way to clear up a definition.

 It works for any concept, no matter the sophistication or content area.
 Here are three samples: “hero,” “lake,” and “prime number.”
 But you could use the Frayer Model to deeply understand concepts as wide-ranging as “quadratic equation” and “Shakespearean sonnet.”